Skip to content

 Approximately 30% of our Adult Acute Hospital in-patients will have a Peripheral Venous Catheter (PVC) in place during their stay and in order to minimise the risk of bloodstream infections (bacteraemia) it is important that clinical staff are aware of the salient education points:

-Skin is cleansed with an antiseptic containing Chlorhexidine 2% in 70% Isopropyl alcohol and left to dry before PVC insertion.
+Skin is cleansed with an antiseptic containing chlorhexidine 2% in 70% isopropyl alcohol and left to dry before VAD insertion for all adult and paediatric patients.

-Access should be via the needlefree connector not the port at the top of the device.
-Before accessing this you should “scrub the hub” for at least 15 seconds with Chlorhexidine 2% in 70% Isopropyl alcohol wipe.
+Access should be via the needlefree access device and not the port at the top of the device.
+Before accessing this you should “scrub the hub” for at least 15 seconds with chlorhexidine 2% in 70% isopropyl alcohol wipe.
+This should be allowed to dry before connection to other equipment.

-A single or multi-lumen needlefree connector must be primed with 0.9% normal saline before attaching to PVC.
+A single or multi-lumen needlefree access devices must be primed with 0.9% normal saline before attaching to VADs.
+Needlefree access devices used on Peripheral Venous Cannulas (PVC) should have an integrated tubing.

-A PVC care plan should be commenced as soon as possible after PVC insertion and the PVC must be checked at least once per day.
-The care plan must be fully completed to ensure optimal practice to avoid patient harm.
+A VAD care plan should be commenced as soon as possible after VAD insertion.
+PVCs must be checked once per shift, or twice per day.
+Central Venous Catheters (CVC) must be checked once per day.
+The VAD care plan must be fully completed to ensure optimal practice to avoid patient harm.

 PVC/CVC